Holographic signatures of resolved cosmological singularities: Improved CFT correlators from quantum gravity

 \subsubsection{Affine parametrisation for $z$}

-While the geodesic equation parametrised w.r.t. the time coordinate $t$ could be solved completely, it has the drawback that the final result is hard to handle in the context of holographic renormalisation, i.e. the subtraction of its diverging part.
+While the geodesic equation parametrised w.r.t. the time coordinate $t$ could be solved completely, it has the drawback that the final result is hard to handle in the context of holographic renormalisation, i.e. the subtracting its diverging part, see below.
 In order to circumvent this problem, we will now derive a solution $z(s)$ parametrised w.r.t. to the geodesic length $s$ from the affinely parametrised geodesic equation.

 The equation for $z(s)$ reads \be {z''}- \frac{1}{z} {t'}^2+\left( \frac{\amin}{\lambda^p}\right)^2 \frac{\left(t^2 + \lambda^2\right)^p}{z} {x'}^2 - \frac{1}{z} {z'}^2 = 0 \text{.} \ee Using $g_{\alpha \beta} \frac{dx^\alpha}{ds}\frac{dx^\beta}{ds} = 1$, \eqref{eq:AffineZEq} simplifies to \be z''- \frac{2}{z} {z'}^2+ z=0 \ee and can be solved as \be z(s) = \frac{z(t_*)}{\cosh(s-s_0)} \text{.} \ee We set $s_0 = 0$ to start counting the proper distance form the turning point of the geodesic.
 Explicit solutions $x(s)$ and $t(s)$ are not needed in the following.